padraigryan/pyubx/README.md

 ### Top level Utils
 #### rtl_utils
 * More VHDL support
+* Combine port and module class modules
+* Handle modules with generics/parameter defining the port size.
 * Test Cases to add
   * Create a module, write to file, read back in and compare with original.